-Our compensation programs are designed to attract, retain and reward talented individuals who possess the skills and qualities necessary to support our business objectives, demonstrate our values, assist in the achievement of our strategic goals and create long-term value for our stockholders.
-Our compensation programs include base salary, annual incentive bonuses and for certain employees, other performance-related cash-incentives such as commissions and long-term equity incentive awards.
+Our compensation programs are designed to attract, retain and reward talented individuals from diverse backgrounds who possess the skills and qualities necessary to support our business objectives, demonstrate our values, assist in the achievement of our strategic goals and create long-term value for our stockholders.
+Our compensation programs include base salary, annual incentive bonuses and for certain employees, other performance-related cash incentives, such as commissions, and long-term equity incentive awards.

 Our annual short-term incentive or bonus program is designed and approved by the Compensation and Human Capital Management Committee of our board of directors to incent achievement of our financial objectives and execution of our strategic plan in alignment with our organizational values.
-Compliance with our values and efforts to advance our human capital management efforts are considered as part of our employees' performance evaluations and are taken into consideration in determining each employee's annual short-term incentive award.
+Living our values and advancing our human capital management capabilities are considered as part of our employees' performance evaluations and are taken into consideration in determining each employee's annual short-term incentive award.

-In addition to our cash and equity compensation programs, we offer employees a comprehensive benefits package, including, among others, life and health (medical, dental and vision) insurance, paid time off, paid parental leave and caregiver leave, a 401(k) plan with an employer matching contribution and tuition reimbursement.
-In addition, in order to support our employees and advance our mission to promote affordable, sustainable homeownership, we offer all eligible employees the opportunity to save on Radian mortgage insurance with partial reimbursement of their mortgage insurance expense.
-We are exploring alternatives to expand upon this employee affinity program in 2022.
+In addition to our cash and equity compensation programs, we offer eligible employees a comprehensive benefits package, including, among others, life and health (medical, dental and vision) insurance, paid time off, fertility assistance, paid parental leave and caregiver leave, a 401(k) plan with an employer matching contribution and tuition reimbursement.
+In addition, in order to support our employees and advance our mission to promote affordable, sustainable and equitable homeownership, we offer all eligible employees benefit reimbursements in our Radian mortgage insurance, title and agent referrals programs via our homebuyer perks benefits program.